Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 ## Getting started

 This is the second article in a series focusing on network security.
-If you missed the first one, you can [find it here](https://azure.github.io/AppService/2021/03/26/Secure-resilient-site-with-custom-domain.html), and it includes a more detailed Getting started section covering setting up the executing environment.
+If you missed the first one, you can [find it here](https://azure.github.io/AppService/2021/03/26/Secure-resilient-site-with-custom-domain.html), and it includes a more detailed getting started section covering setting up the scripting environment.

 The article will also use Azure CLI executed in bash shell on WSL to set up the environment.
-It can be done using Azure portal, Resource Manager templates or PowerShell.
+It could be done using Azure portal, Resource Manager templates or PowerShell.
 CLI was chosen as I find it easier to follow and explain the individual steps and configurations needed.

 Remember in the scripts to replace all the resource names that need to be unique.
-This would be the name of the Web App, Key Vault, and Cognitive Service account.
+This would be the name of the Web App, Key Vault, and Cognitive Services account.
 You may also change location if you want something closer to home.
 All other changes are optional.

 ## 1. Create network infrastructure

 First set up a Resource Group with a Virtual Network.
 The vNet should have at least two subnets.
 One for the vNet integration and one for the private endpoints.
-The address-prefix size must be at least /28 for both subnets and small subnets can affect scaling limits and the number of private endpoints.
+The address-prefix size must be at least /28 for both subnets; small subnets can affect scaling limits and the number of private endpoints.
 Go with /24 for both subnets if you are not under constraints.

 ```bash
 az group create --name securebackendsetup --location westeurope
 az network vnet create --resource-group securebackendsetup --location westeurope --name securebackend-vnet --address-prefixes 10.0.0.0/16
 ```